fiduswriter/simple-datatables/Events.md

 ```

 ### `datatable.perpage`
 Fires when the perPage option is changed with the dropdown.
-A single argument returns the items per page number:
+A single argument returns the per-page value:

 ```javascript
 dataTable.on('datatable.perpage', function(perpage) {